Hedy Marks, MPH

 Other procedures that may be performed

-Your doctor may recommend other procedures in addition to a bullock life to enhance the appearance of your buttocks or other areas.
+Your doctor may recommend other procedures in addition to a buttock lift to enhance the appearance of your buttocks or other areas.
 This is common for sagging or loose skin that results from significant weight loss.
 Other procedures may include:

 Why is a buttock lift performed?